Risk Oversight Failures: Lessons from Société Générale, Amazon, and the Boardroom

-Reflecting on my time in risk management, I feel there is as an opportunity to rethink what effective risk oversight entails.
+Reflecting on my time in risk management, I feel there is an opportunity to rethink what effective risk oversight entails.
 In my mind, it provides the assurance that a business’ threats and vulnerabilities are addressed, and that the strategic business objectives can be met.
-I find that the latter rarely occurs in a meaningful way.
+In practice, the connection between risk oversight and strategic decision-making rarely occurs in a meaningful way.

 This observation also connects to another one on the role of top executives and board directors.